Mad Hatter (song): Recording and musical style

 The song was recorded in March 2018 in Los Angeles and produced once again by Joe Barresi, before Shadows formed nodes on his vocal chords and couldn't sing for at least a few months.

 With Shadows being an avid gamer he was excited about the release being a brand new experience and wanting to write something completely new direction-wise.
 When asked about the direction of the song he said "We felt that we should take a similar leap with the music and go for something bigger, darker and more cerebral....Watching the initial trailers and looking at production sketches reminded me of the 'S-Town' podcast and its main protagonist, John B. McLemore.
 Shadows also commented specifically on the lyrics: "I decided that the lyrics would shadow McLemore's life.
 The result is a thick-grooved song that's dynamic and has a weightiness to it."

-He also spoke to Kerrang! to discuss the topic further while also revealing they weren't going to release anything until a fan mentioned something via a Twitter Q&A:

-"The song is dark and brooding.
-We wanted to capture a different feeling than a straight-ahead 'zombie killer' track.
-These songs are good places for us to experiment with our sound.
-I would put this in the category of 'dark alternative.'"

-Shadows further eIaborated on the process: "I did a Twitter takeover where a fan asked me about doing music for Black Ops 3...
-Treyarch saw it and asked us to participate.
-I went into the studio and saw what they were working on.
-We only had a month to get them a finished product, because of our European tour.
-We wrote what we felt would be a departure for not only us, but Treyarch as well."

 A video using "game footage" was released to present the song.